Today's record-breaking vaccination numbers gladdening; vaccine strongest weapon to fight Covid: PM | Politics

 Today's record-breaking vaccination numbers gladdening; vaccine strongest weapon to fight Covid: PM

-With a record number of Covid vaccine doses administered on Monday, Prime Minister Narendra Modi lauded the feat as gladdening and asserted that vaccine remains our strongest weapon to fight the disease.
-Modi tweeted, Todays record-breaking vaccination numbers are gladdening.
-The vaccine remains our strongest weapon to fight COVID-19.
+With a record number of Covid vaccine doses administered on Monday, Prime Minister Narendra Modi lauded the feat as gladdening and asserted that vaccine remains the strongest weapon to fight the disease.

 - Country: